Unleashing Creativity with AI and Robots

 -

-[U] APEX-MR: Multi-Robot Asynchronous Planning and Execution for Cooperative Assembly
+[C96] APEX-MR: Multi-Robot Asynchronous Planning and Execution for Cooperative Assembly

 Philip Huang, Ruixuan Liu, Shobhit Aggarwal, Changliu Liu and Jiaoyang Li